-Historically, organizations were either small, tight knit communities or they were larger amalgams of communities more or less designed to achieve the organization’s goals.
+What is Emotional Infrastructure?
+Historically, organizations were either small, tight-knit communities or they were larger amalgams of communities more or less designed to achieve an organization’s goals.
 Although organizations may be divided into functions or lines of business, the association of employment and brand offered common ground.
 Even in the most dysfunctional organizations, there was little doubt that the collective well-being of the enterprise fell to management and to the employees, often co-creating the unique edifice that came to be known as company culture.

 In my Enterprise 2.0, Santa Clara keynote I said this unified view of the organization had already been disrupted, and that the lack of engagement and dissatisfaction with the workplace that so defines our current moment could be attributed to the disregard for emotional infrastructure.